coredds/brimir/README.md

 **Notes:**
 - The RTC clock configuration is system-wide (not per-game) to match the behavior of the actual Sega Saturn hardware
-- DRAM cartridge RAM (`.cart`) files are automatically created for games that need expansion RAM (SNK/Capcom fighters)
+- **Cartridge RAM persistence is not yet working** - progress in expansion RAM games is lost between sessions
-- ROM cartridges are placed alongside the disc image for user convenience - name it the same as your disc or use the product code
+- ROM cartridges are not yet implemented

 ## Documentation